Constitution of the United States: Influences

 The U.S. Constitution was a federal one and was greatly influenced by the study of Magna Carta and other federations, both ancient and extant.
 The Due Process Clause of the Constitution was partly based on common law and on Magna Carta (1215), which had become a foundation of English liberty against arbitrary power wielded by a ruler.
 The idea of Separation of Powers inherent in the Constitution was largely inspired by eighteenth-century Enlightenment philosophers, such as Montesquieu and John Locke.

-The influence of Montesquieu, Locke, Edward Coke and William Blackstone were evident at the Constitutional Convention.
+The influence of Montesquieu, Locke, Edward Coke and William Blackstone was evident at the Constitutional Convention.
 Prior to and during the framing and signing of the Constitution, Blackstone, Hume, Locke and Montesquieu were among the political philosophers most frequently referred to.
 James Madison, for example made frequent reference to Blackstone, Locke, and Montesquieu, who were among the most prominent political theorists of the late eighteenth century.

 While the ideas of unalienable rights, the separation of powers and the structure of the Constitution were largely influenced by the European Enlightenment thinkers, like Montesquieu, John Locke and others, Benjamin Franklin and Thomas Jefferson still had reservations about the existing forms of government in Europe.
 In a speech at the Constitutional Convention Franklin stated, "We have gone back to ancient history for models of Government, and examined different forms of those Republics ...
 And we have viewed modern States all round Europe but find none of their Constitutions suitable to our circumstances."
 Jefferson maintained, that most European governments were autocratic monarchies and not compatible with the egalitarian character of the American people.